PhyllomeOS/phyllomeos/README.md

 for filename in *.cfg; do ksflatten -c "$filename" -o "../dishes/$filename"; done
 ```

-The following message can be discarded:
+The following message can safetly be ignored:

 ```
 /usr/lib/python3.13/site-packages/pykickstart/commands/partition.py:461: KickstartParseWarning: A partition with the mountpoint / has already been defined.